ModelEngineering/SBMLLint/README.md

 Depending on your environment, you may see some warning messages, but there should be no errors.

+The pip install does not include tellurium.
+You can either install it separately, or ``python setup_tellurium.py install`` in the repository.

 ## SBMLLint configuration file
 SBMLLint can optionally be used with a configuration file.
 An example of the file can be found in the SBMLLint ```github``` folder ```SBMLLint/.sbmllint_cfg.yml```.
 This is shown below:
 <img src="https://github.com/ModelEngineering/SBMLLint/raw/master/png/sbmllint_cfg.png" width="800"/>